bbeldycki/Fortran-codes/readme.md

 Below scripts are written in Fortran 95.
-While code is used to compute the trajectory of a photon in a curved spacetime around Black Holes.
+This code is used to compute the trajectory of a photon in a curved spacetime around Black Holes.

-Files main or main_more_flags contain instruction to compile whole code.
+Files main and main_more_flags contain instructions to compile whole code.

-File main.f95 is the core of the whole code.
+File main.f95 is the core of the code.
-In this file we may set few grids of parameters (the computation will calculate many trajectories) or set parameters for a single trajectory.
+In this file we may set a few grids of parameters (the code will compute many trajectories depend on the grids size) or set parameters for a single trajectory.
 In near future I will create a python file to navigate all options and the whole code will be used only to calculate a single trajectory.